zuozhenggh/learning-library/sprints/data-management/sprint-sql/undrop-table/undrop-table.md

-# How can I retrieve a dropped table in Oracle database?
+# How can I retrieve a dropped table in the Oracle database?

 Duration: 1 minute